sirisian/ecmascript-types/decoratorreplacement.md

-**Ruled out:** (a), because the ambiguity is decided where no scope exists. (b), the sigil, because it spends syntax budget to state what the import already states — **but it remains the fallback**, and it is strictly cheaper for implementers, so if the no-aliasing restriction proves too sharp in practice the sigil is where to go. (c) unqualified, because scope-based resolution is circular during expansion and no amount of pre-parser capability fixes that.
+**Ruled out:** (a), because the ambiguity is decided where no scope exists. (b), the sigil, because it spends syntax budget to state what the import already states â€” **but it remains the fallback**, and it is strictly cheaper for implementers, so if the no-aliasing restriction proves too sharp in practice the sigil is where to go. (c) unqualified, because scope-based resolution is circular during expansion and no amount of pre-parser capability fixes that.

 ---

-### 7.3 Boundary detection — SETTLED
+### 7.3 Boundary detection â€” SETTLED

 An earlier draft claimed the engine "only lexes" during expansion.
 That is not
 achievable: `/` is division or regex-start depending on the parse, and ASI needs parse context. **The defensible claim is that the engine does not build its AST during expansion**, which is true and is all the performance argument needs.

-What it does is **pre-parse** — the pass engines already run for lazy compilation, which skips function bodies while matching delimiters.
-Boundary detection rides on it, and so does §4.2's grouping: the delimiter matching that finds where `@g { … }` ends is the same matching that produces the `group` token.
+What it does is **pre-parse** â€” the pass engines already run for lazy compilation, which skips function bodies while matching delimiters.
+Boundary detection rides on it, and so does Â§4.2's grouping: the delimiter matching that finds where `@g { â€¦ }` ends is the same matching that produces the `group` token.

-**Adopting tokens shrinks the rest of this question to nothing.** With strings, each splice invalidated the region's lexing and the re-scan strategy mattered — full re-scan being quadratic in the number of expansions.
+**Adopting tokens shrinks the rest of this question to nothing.** With strings, each splice invalidated the region's lexing and the re-scan strategy mattered â€” full re-scan being quadratic in the number of expansions.
 With tokens, spliced output IS tokens; there is nothing to re-lex.
 The engine walks the returned stream for nested decorators, which is a traversal of a structure it was handed, not a re-derivation of one.

-**Decided:** state the claim accurately — no AST during expansion, a pre-parse to find boundaries — and note that re-scan cost disappears with §4.2 rather than needing a strategy.
+**Decided:** state the claim accurately â€” no AST during expansion, a pre-parse to find boundaries â€” and note that re-scan cost disappears with Â§4.2 rather than needing a strategy.

-### 7.4 Content Security Policy and capability — SETTLED
+### 7.4 Content Security Policy and capability â€” SETTLED

 Phase-locking constrains WHEN code appears, not WHAT it is.
 A preprocessor is arbitrary JavaScript at load time and can compute its output from anything,